rant-lang/reference/src/language/keywords/is.md

 {{ #include ../../_proposal_msg.md}}

-Blocks can be used to perform various boolean operations by prefixing them with any of several special @is-keywords.
-Each element of the attached block acts as a separate operand.
+Sequences can be configured to perform various boolean operations by prefixing them with any of several special @is-keywords.
+Each printed value acts as a separate operand; whitespace is ignored.

 ## Short-circuiting

-Some operations are "short-circuiting"-- meaning that Rant may not evaluate all of the expressions in the block if the result can be determined early.
+Some operations are "short-circuiting"-- meaning that Rant may not evaluate the entire sequence in the scope if the result can be determined early.
 For example, if the first operand of a short-circuiting AND operation evaluates to false, we know that the result will be false, so we can skip evaluating the rest of the operands.

 ## Eagerness

-The `@each` modifier keyword can be placed after the `@is*` keyword to disable short-circuiting; this behavior is known as "eager evaluation."
+The `+` token can be placed after the operator keyword (e.g. `@isany+`) to disable short-circuiting and make the sequence eagerly evaluated.

 ## @isany